Steroids (dexamethasone, prednisolone, methyl prednisolone)

 If you miss a dose of steroids, don’t take a double dose.
 Let your nurse or doctor know and ask them what you should do.

 If you are taking steroids for more than 3 weeks, you should have a blue steroid card to carry with you all the time.
 Or your doctor or pharmacist may suggest that you wear a medical alert bracelet.
-This is just in case you need treatment in an emergency, so the doctor will know you are taking steroids.
-You should also tell your dentist you are having steroids if you need any dental work done.
+This is in case you need treatment in an emergency, so the doctor will know you are taking steroids.
+You should also tell your dentist that you are having steroids if you need to have any dental work.

 You should only stop taking steroids if your doctor or nurse tell you to.
 If you take steroids for more than a few days, your body will produce less steroids naturally.
 So when you stop taking the steroids, your body has to readjust.
 Your doctor may gradually reduce your dose of steroids, rather than stopping them suddenly.